-Chair and Director William C. Rupp, MD, is the former chief executive officer of the Mayo Clinic in Florida and a board certified physician with 32 years of experience in the fields of hematology and medical oncology.
+Chair and Director William C. Rupp, MD, is the former Chief Executive Officer of the Mayo Clinic in Florida and a board certified physician with 32 years of experience in the fields of hematology and medical oncology.
 After graduating from the University of Minnesota Medical School, he completed his residency and fellowship at the University of Cincinnati Medical Center.
-Dr. Rupp served on the Board of Directors of Jacksonville University and recently completed a term as chair of the board of the Jacksonville Area Chamber of Commerce.
-He serves on the Finance and Patient Safety Committees at The Doctors Company.
+Dr. Rupp served on the Board of Directors of Jacksonville University and recently completed a term as Chair of the Board of the Jacksonville Area Chamber of Commerce.
+He serves on The Doctors Company Board of Governors and is a Member of the company’s Compensation and Benefits, Finance and Risk, and Patient Safety Committees.

-Director Richard E. Anderson, MD, FACP, is also the chairman and chief executive officer of The Doctors Company.
-Dr. Anderson was a clinical professor of Medicine at the University of California, San Diego, and is past chairman of the Department of Medicine at Scripps Memorial Hospital, where he served as senior oncologist for 18 years.
-Dr. Anderson currently serves as vice-chair for the MPL Association Education & Research Foundation, on the Board of Overseers of the RAND Institute for Civil Justice, and as a faculty member for the Institute for Healthcare Improvement (IHI).
-He serves on the Audit, Finance, Governance, Investment, Patient Safety, and Technology Committees at The Doctors Company.
+Director Richard E. Anderson, MD, FACP, is also the Chairman and Chief Executive Officer of The Doctors Company and leads the TDC Group of companies.
+Dr. Anderson was a Clinical Professor of Medicine at the University of California, San Diego, and is Past Chairman of the Department of Medicine at Scripps Memorial Hospital, where he served as senior oncologist for 18 years.
+Dr. Anderson currently serves as Chair of the Large Member Forum and Vice-Chair for the Medical Professional Liability (MPL) Association Education and Research Foundation, on the Board of Advisors of the RAND Institute for Civil Justice, and as a faculty member for the Institute for Healthcare Improvement (IHI).
+He serves on the Audit, Finance and Risk, Investment, Nominating and Governance, Patient Safety, and Technology and Cybersecurity Committees at The Doctors Company.

-Director Charles R. Kossman, PhD, MD, has 30 years of experience in the fields of hematology and medical oncology in Southern California.
-Dr. Kossman is a diplomate of the American Boards of Internal Medicine and Medical Oncology.
-He is clinical professor of Medicine at the University of California at San Diego.
-Dr. Kossman is chair of the Investment Committee and serves as a member of the Audit, Patient Safety, and Technology Committees at The Doctors Company.
+Director Charles R. Kossman, PhD, MD, has more than 30 years of experience in the fields of hematology and medical oncology in Southern California.
+Dr. Kossman is a Diplomate of the American Boards of Internal Medicine and Medical Oncology.
+Now retired from private practice, he is Clinical Professor of Medicine at the University of California at San Diego.
+Dr. Kossman serves on The Doctors Company Board of Governors.
+He is Chair of the company’s Investment Committee and a Member of its Audit, Compensation and Benefits, Patient Safety, and Technology and Cybersecurity Committees.

-Executive Director Elizabeth Healy is also assistant vice president of Government and Community Relations at The Doctors Company.
-In more than 20 years in government relations, she has been involved in political campaigns and fundraising, grassroots organizing, state government, and legislative advocacy in the United States and United Kingdom.
-Elizabeth directs staff, lobbyists, and political action committees nationwide and in Washington, DC.
-She is also responsible for corporate charitable giving and community relations.
+Executive Director Elizabeth Healy is also Vice President of Government and Community Relations at The Doctors Company.
+During more than 25 years in government relations, Ms. Healy has been involved in political campaigns and fundraising, grassroots organizing, state government, and legislative advocacy in the United States and the United Kingdom.
+Ms. Healy directs staff, lobbyists, and political action committees nationwide and in Washington, DC.
+She is also responsible for corporate charitable giving and community relations at The Doctors Company.
 She is currently on the Board of Directors for Californians Allied for Patient Protection, Coloradans Protecting Patient Access, the Civil Justice Association of California, and the Health Coalition on Liability and Access, among others.
-Ms. Healy also serves on the Board of Directors for Community Health Initiative, Napa County, and on the Advisory Board for Mentis, Napa’s Center for Mental Health.
+Ms. Healy also serves on the Board of Directors for the Community Health Initiative and on the Advisory Board for Mentis, Napa’s Center for Mental Health.

-Adviser Kerin Torpey Bashaw, MPH, RN, is also senior vice president of the Department of Patient Safety and Risk Management for The Doctors Company, where she is responsible for setting strategy across the nation for a team of nearly 50 patient safety experts.
+Adviser Kerin Torpey Bashaw, MPH, RN, is also Senior Vice President of the Department of Patient Safety and Risk Management for The Doctors Company, where she is responsible for setting strategy across the nation for a team of nearly 50 patient safety experts.
 Ms. Bashaw has more than 25 years of experience in executive positions at top healthcare systems, including Verity Health System, Alameda Health System, Stanford Cancer Center, Stanford Health Care, and Kaiser Permanente.
 Her extensive background in patient safety, risk management, quality, accreditation, and operations supports continued progress by the Department of Patient Safety and Risk Management toward transforming data into actionable insights, providing industry-leading programs, enhancing quality, and delivering service and value to medical professionals in every practice model.

-Counsel to the Foundation Devin O’Brien, Esq., is also deputy general counsel and vice president for The Doctors Company.
+Counsel to the Foundation Devin O’Brien, Esq., is also Deputy General Counsel and Vice President for The Doctors Company.
 Prior to joining The Doctors Company, Mr. O’Brien was in private practice, where his practice was devoted to litigation, primarily of professional liability claims and to coverage analysis and monitoring work for various insurers.
 Prior to attending law school, Mr. O’Brien worked on Capitol Hill for a prominent member of the California congressional delegation.
 He also served a secondment with the Beazley Syndicate and is active with the legal section of the MPL Association.